-When using the second function, ^{shift} must be on.
-When operating without the second function or it does not turn on the knob and button, the shift will be automatically turned off;
+When using the second function, must be on.
+When operating without the second function or it does not turn on the button, the shift will be automatically turned off;

-Lock screen: shift is on, press , the oscilloscope interface touch function is turned off, and the touch function will be turned on only when the shift is on again.
+Touch off: Shift is on, press C, the oscilloscope interface touch function is turned off, and the touch function will be turned on only when the Shift is on again.